chrismartinjazz/euchre/notes.md

 ## Overall refactoring and adjustments needed

-- [ ] Change throughout to use keyword arguments for interfaces, make interfaces clearer
+- [x] Change throughout to use keyword arguments for interfaces, make interfaces clearer
-- [ ] Document interfaces
-- [ ] Change so left bower is displayed as j rather than J, and a Card 'knows' if it is the left bower, similar to how it knows it is a diamond with a heart glyph if diamonds are trumps and it is the Jack of Hearts.
+- [x] Change so left bower 'knows' if it is the left bower, similar to how it knows it is a diamond with a heart glyph if diamonds are trumps and it is the Jack of Hearts.
+- [ ] **Fix bug where pressing enter on blank input crashes the game**
+- [ ] Left bower displayed as 'j'
 - [ ] Change first display to make clearer who is the dealer (a symbol next to their name) and have their name next to their hand.
 - [ ] Refactoring of Game and TrickManager to extract Display, extract Bidding.
 - [ ] Refactoring of ComputerPlayer to clean up method length
 - [ ] Update AI and fine tune, add more personality.
-- [ ] Adjust computer_player_spec.rb so there is no 'pause' from ComputerPlayer during its tests.
+- [x] Adjust computer_player_spec.rb so there is no 'pause' from ComputerPlayer during its tests.

 ## Classes